Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Conclusion

 \section{Conclusion}

-{ This paper introduced persistent capacity for a semi-stochastic mega-constellation channel model to investigate optimal handover strategies for general serving times, extending prior stochastic models that were limited to short serving times.
-Persistent capacity accurately characterises the capacity of LEO satellite networks for a fixed ground user, and the optimal handover strategy that maximises it was derived using a Dinkelbach-type algorithm for non-linear fractional programs.
-This yields a tractable closed-form decision rule that induces an ordering over preferred satellites for handover, which can be exploited in multi-user handover optimisation algorithms to reduce the search space and simplify large-scale assignment problems \cite{Wu2016}.
+This paper introduced persistent capacity for a semi-stochastic mega-constellation channel model to {study} optimal handover strategies {under} general serving times, extending prior stochastic models that {are accurate primarily for short serving intervals}.
+Persistent capacity {provides an information-theoretic characterisation of} LEO satellite networks for a fixed ground user, and the handover strategy that maximises it was derived using a Dinkelbach-type algorithm for {nonlinear} fractional programs. {The resulting} tractable closed-form decision rule induces an ordering over preferred satellites for handover, which {may be} exploited in multi-user handover optimisation algorithms to reduce the search space and simplify large-scale assignment problems.

-Numerical results showed that non-persistent capacity approximates persistent capacity well for serving times up to around $15$ seconds, consistent with current Starlink operations, while longer serving times require the optimal strategy to avoid significant capacity degradation.
-Tight information-theoretic upper and lower bounds were derived to address the cases known to be intractable, with the upper bound particularly accurate for high-latitude users.
-Extensions to account for limited resources (via {\em thinning} the point process), interference (via additional noise terms), or time-varying fading (via {\em Markov} renewal models) are straightforward and preserve the tractable optimal handover strategy.
-The framework can also be extended to emerging multi-layer NTN architectures, such as integrated LEO and MEO constellations, and to air-to-space communications, provided that orbit predictions or position knowledge are sufficiently accurate to enable the use of persistent capacity.
-Such extensions may facilitate integration into future 6G-NTN standardisation contexts.
+Numerical results showed that non-persistent capacity {closely approximates} persistent capacity {for serving times} up to around $15$ seconds, consistent with current Starlink operations. {For longer serving times, however, handover strategies that account for persistence become important} to avoid significant capacity degradation.
+Tight information-theoretic upper and lower bounds were {also} derived for {analytically intractable cases}, with the upper bound {being} particularly accurate for high-latitude users.

-Overall, this information-theoretic framework establishes a true upper limit on achievable coding rates in LEO satellite networks and identifies practical handover strategies that attain it, significantly advancing the design and analysis of large-scale user-satellite communication systems.}
+Overall, this work establishes persistent capacity as a tractable information-theoretic benchmark for LEO mega-constellation handover. {The framework provides both theoretical insight into the limits of user--satellite association and practical decision rules for designing handover strategies in large-scale satellite networks.}